 Testosterone levels are inversely linked to body fat levels; so one of the most effective ways to raise your testosterone naturally is by reducing body fat.
 Because intermittent fasting encourages a person’s body to burn stored fat, it’s a great way to simultaneously elevate one’s testosterone levels, which in turn helps promote muscle growth.

 To make sure that intermittent fasting is a healthy and sustainable addition to your lifestyle, it’s a good idea to take stock of all the pros and cons that current science has made available.

-Below is a list of commonly understood benefits and drawbacks to intermittent fasting.
+Below is a list of commonly understood benefits and drawbacks to intermittent fasting for athletes.
 As always, if you’re considering experimenting with your diet and exercise regimen, it’s important to do so safely.
 It’s always wise to consult with your doctor, dietician, or personal trainer when making significant changes to your eating schedule.